theforeman/puppet-foreman/README.md

 classes, extra compute resource support via `foreman::compute::*` classes and the Hammer CLI can be installed by adding `foreman::cli`.

-By default, it configures Foreman to run under Apache and Passenger plus with a PostgreSQL database.
-A standalone service can be configured instead by setting `passenger` to false, though this isn't recommended in production.
+By default, it configures Foreman to run as a standalone service fronted by Apache as a reverse proxy with a PostgreSQL database.

 The web interface is configured to use Puppet's SSL certificates by default, so ensure they're present first, reconfigure `server_ssl_*` or disable the `ssl`